avinash201199/Final-Year-Projects-Hub/README.md

 ## ✨ Features

-- **🔍 Smart Search & Filter** - Find projects by title, description, or filter by category
+- **Smart Search & Filter** - Find projects by title, description, or filter by category
-- **🎨 Modern Dark UI** - Clean, professional design with smooth animations
+- **Modern Dark UI** - Clean, professional design with smooth animations
-- **📱 Fully Responsive** - Optimized for mobile, tablet, and desktop devices
+- **Fully Responsive** - Optimized for mobile, tablet, and desktop devices
-- **⭐ Featured Projects** - Highlight exceptional projects on the homepage
+- **Featured Projects** - Highlight exceptional projects on the homepage
-- **📊 Project Categories** - Organized by Machine Learning, Web Dev, IoT, Data Science, Blockchain, and more
+- **Project Categories** - Organized by Machine Learning, Web Dev, IoT, Data Science, Blockchain, and more
-- **🖼️ Project Screenshots** - Visual showcase with uploaded project images
+- **Project Screenshots** - Visual showcase with uploaded project images
-- **📝 Detailed Project Pages** - Complete information including tech stack, contributors, and GitHub links
+- **Detailed Project Pages** - Complete information including tech stack, contributors, and GitHub links
-- **🤝 Easy Contribution** - Simple process for adding your project to the hub
+- **Easy Contribution** - Simple process for adding your project to the hub
-- **📬 Contact Form** - Get in touch with the maintainers
+- **Contact Form** - Get in touch with the maintainers
-- **ℹ️ About Page** - Learn more about the platform and its mission
+- **About Page** - Learn more about the platform and its mission

-## 🚀 Tech Stack
+## Tech Stack

 - **Framework:** [Next.js 15](https://nextjs.org/) (App Router)
 - **Language:** [TypeScript](https://www.typescriptlang.org/)